-Lambermont, LaConda J. (Connie)
+Lambermont, LaConda J. (Connie),

 Psychology/Classical Studies, Harrison Hall, Room 108A

-Secretary, Classical Studies and Psychology Departments
+Secretary, Classical Studies Department and Psychology Department

 Connie Lambermont started working at DePauw University in August, 1988.
 Connie assisted with the development of the on-line system that allows the departments to enter their own data.
 She also worked in the Registrar's Office when the student registration process changed from students submitting their requests on bubble sheets to on-line registration.
 Both of these on-line systems are still currently used at the university.

 At the beginning of the 2006-2007 academic year, Connie became an academic secretary.
 For two years, she was with Religious Studies, Asian Studies, Black Studies and Jewish Studies in the Emison Art building during the morning and with Psychology in Harrison Hall during the afternoons.
 Starting with the 2008-09 academic year, she became the secretary for the Psychology and Classical Studies departments on the first floor of Harrison Hall.

 Through all of the positions that Connie has held at DePauw, the contact she has with students, faculty and staff, and parents, alumni, and visitors remains to be the aspect she ent her work.